 which of course is telling the client nothing of value to them or which shows the amount of work you’re going to put into the site

-Want a web design quotation like the one above?
+(Want a web design quotation like the one above?
 This is our free tool to generate web design and other quotations.
-There’s also our partners at BetterProposals.io who have developed a tool which can generate proposals based on templates in literally minutes.
+There’s also our partners at BetterProposals.io who have developed a tool that can generate proposals based on templates in literally minutes.)

 So let’s discuss this in a few more details.

-- Break things down into very specific items, it will put the client more at ease in your web design proposal.
+- Break things down into very specific items, it will put the client more at ease.

-- List the estimated hours necessary to complete the task and how you came to the specific conclusion of the cost, the client will surely feel more comfortable with the web design proposal.
+- List the estimated hours necessary to complete the task and how you came to the specific conclusion of the cost, the client will surely feel more comfortable with the full transparency.

 - Place all the information the client needs to know in a grid, which is legible and easy to process.
 This can be referred to as the fee summary.

 - Keep in mind that your end goal is to fix the client’s problems and in your fee summary you should draw out the list as ‘Create custom website’ and ‘Ensure the website is visible in search results’ rather than ‘WordPress’ installation’ and ‘SEO Audit’.